SiddharthVarde22/InfiniteVoid_SuperHotTypeGame/README.md

 ### [Infinite Void Gameplay Video](https://youtu.be/hNrp3PSq44o)

 ### Patterns Used
- - Service Locator
+ - Service Locator - Used to hold all the services in the level
- - Generic Singleton
+ - Generic Singleton - Used to create Service locator as a Singleton (All of it's child classes will be a singletons)
- - Generic Object Pool
+ - Generic Object Pool - Used to generate Object pooling system for Bullets, Particle systems, Enemies etc.
- - Observer
+ - Observer - Used to create a event system like When player presses right click
- - State Machine
+ - State - Used to create Finite state machine for the enemies.
- - MVC
+ - MVC - Used to create behaviours of Player, Enemies, Bullets etc.

 ### Controls
  - W/A/S/D to Move